PriorWeaver: Prior Elicitation via Iterative Dataset Construction: Limitations and Future Work

 \section{Limitations and Future Work}

-Our longer term goal is to make Bayesian analysis more approachable for analysts of various backgrounds.
-Towards this goal, this work has three limitations that offer opportunities for future work.
+Our longer term goal is to make Bayesian analysis more approachable for analysts of various backgrounds in real-world scenarios.
+Towards this goal, this work has following limitations that offer opportunities for future work.